remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

     * Cut a piece of the fin and weigh it – aim for 15 to 20 mg.
 Save the leftover sample, put back in sample tube.

-    * Remove the weigh paper with fin from balance and cut up fin in smaller pieces.

-3. Place cut up sample into corresponding plate well or spin tube using tweezers (if a piece falls out or touches any other surface, discard).
+3. Remove the weigh paper with fin from balance and cut up fin in smaller pieces.
+Place cut up sample into corresponding plate well or spin tube using tweezers (if a piece falls out or touches any other surface, discard).

-    * Repeat until all samples are in buffer.
+    * Repeat steps 2-3 until all samples are in buffer.

 *Note: make sure samples are completely submersed in buffer - if not, add more buffer + protease and adjust volume of buffer in the following steps accordingly, as indicated.*